Self-associated three-dimensional cones: Classification of cubic holomorphic differentials

 \section{Classification of cubic holomorphic differentials}

-In the previous section we derived a necessary and sufficient condition on a complete solution $(u,U)$ of Wang's equation \eqref{Wangs_equation} to correspond to a self-associated cone, namely equations \eqref{KillingConditionU},\eqref{KillingConditionu}.
-Our strategy to classify the self-associated cones will consist in finding all complete solutions of Wang's equation satisfying these conditions and then constructing the corresponding cones by integrating the moving frame equations.

-In this section we consider condition \eqref{KillingConditionU} only.
-We classify all pairs $(\psi,U)$ of holomorphic functions on $M$ satisfying this condition, where $\psi$ is representing a vector field generating a 1-parametric group of biholomorphic automorphisms of $M$.
-This last requirement is actually the most restrictive, it means that $\psi$ can be identified with an element of the Lie algebra of $\Aut M$.
+In this section we classify, up to biholomorphic isomorphisms, all pairs $(\psi,U)$ of holomorphic functions on $M$ satisfying condition \eqref{KillingConditionU}, where $\psi$ is representing a vector field generating a 1-parametric subgroup of biholomorphic automorphisms of $M$.

-The Lie group $\Aut M$ acts on its Lie algebra by the adjoint representation.
-If two elements of the Lie algebra are in the same orbit with respect to this action, then the corresponding vector fields $\psi$ can be obtained from each other by biholomorphic automorphisms of $M$.
-Therefore we need to consider only one representative Lie algebra element per orbit.

-For each such Lie algebra element $\psi$ we consider its stabilizer, the subgroup of $\Aut M$ which leaves $\psi$ invariant.
-We can then use this subgroup to transform the solution $U$ corresponding to $\psi$ into an appropriate canonical form.

-By the uniformization theorem we may assume that the non-compact simply connected domain $M$ is equal to either $\mathbb C$ or the unit disc $\mathbb D \subset \mathbb C$.
-We consider these two cases separately in Sections \ref{subs:C}, \ref{subs:D} below.
 At first we shall single out the following special case, however.

-\emph{Case 0:} $U \equiv 0$.
-Due to the homogeneity of \eqref{KillingConditionU} with respect to $U$ this is a solution for all Lie algebra elements $\psi$.

-In Sections \ref{subs:C} and \ref{subs:D} below we always assume that $U \not\equiv 0$.
-By \eqref{KillingConditionU} this implies also $\psi \not\equiv 0$.
-The classification proceeds in several steps.
-First we find a suitable representative $\psi$ of each non-zero orbit of the Lie algebra with respect to the adjoint action of $\Aut M$.
-For each of these $\psi$ we compute the 1-dimensional subspace of solutions $U$ of \eqref{KillingConditionU} and the stabilizer of $\psi$.
-We pursue the analysis of the element $\psi$ only if the corresponding solutions $U$ are holomorphic on $M$.
-Finally we check whether different holomorphic solutions $U$ are related by automorphisms in the stabilizer of $\psi$ and compute a representative for each orbit of this action.

-The obtained functions $U(z)$ on $\mathbb D$ are not all well suited for solving Wang's equation, however.
-Therefore we shall in a second step transform $\mathbb D$ into more suitable domains in the complex plane in order to simplify the expression for $U$.